losetom/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  Toy.create was Toys.create rendering Server Error 500

 - Update the number of likes for a toy

   - How I debugged:

+  New toy has to render after an update so app/controllers/toy_controller.rb add ` render json: toy `

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  Added :destroy to routes.rb to handle the deletion of the toy